 - Not waterproof

-The Saucony Ultimate Touch Tech Gloves are lightweight, reflective, and touchscreen-friendly.
+The Brooks Carbonite Gloves are lightweight, highly reflective, and touchscreen-friendly.
 They’re also made out of polyester and spandex, making for an easy fit, streamlined appearance, and wind and water-resistance.

 These gloves have an extended cuff, which is great for covering any running tech that you wear on your wrist.
 On the other hand, the cuff isn’t as roomy as the rest of the glove, which means that you might struggle to fit your device.